Skip to content

 ■ cpu_usage completed in 5.0s | events: 10 | bytes: 240 B | errors: 0

-The default generator is constant with a value of 0.0.
-To produce a shaped signal, use a sine wave:
+The default generator is constant at 0.0.
+Shape the signal with a sine wave:

 sonda metrics --name cpu_usage --rate 2 --duration 5s \